aparx/portfolio/README.md

-This is my very own portfolio.
-Realised with **NextJS** and good old **CSS Modules**, it is made simply and is yet designed quite intuitively. <br/><br/>
+This is my very own portfolio. <br /><br />
-Some of the _layout_ is inspired by Vercel, but everything is designed and made from scratch by myself.<br />
+Realised with **NextJS** and good old **CSS Modules**, it's simple yet designed intuitively.
+While some layout inspiration comes from Vercel, everything is designed and made from scratch by me.

-### What is this portfolio about?
+## What is this portfolio about?

-In this portfolio I highlight the tools, frameworks and languages I use primarily, and provide a small view into what I offer as a developer.
+This portfolio showcases the tools, frameworks and languages I use primarily and offers a glimpse into what I can and want to provide as a developer.
+In either an existing team, or in freelance work (if currently possible).
+It shows what I am capable of and a little bit of my past work and learning history.

-### What tech and dependencies is being used?
+## What tech and dependencies is being used?

-As said in the introduction, this portfolio is made and served using following technologies:
+As said in the introduction, this portfolio is built and served using following technologies:

 - NextJS
 - CSS Modules
 - Typescript
 - Vercel Hosting

-Following primary libraries are used as of writing:
+Some of the primarily used libraries:

 - geist
 - radix-ui/react-slot + RadixUI/react-visually-hidden